Parliament Act 2025

 You could also call this:

-You could commit an offence if you try to influence the chief executive or their delegate when they are making a decision about an employee.
+You commit an offence if you try to improperly influence the chief executive or their delegate when they are making a decision about an employee.
 This includes decisions about appointing, promoting, or disciplining an employee.
-You could be fined up to $2,000 if you are convicted of this offence.
-You must not try to improperly influence the chief executive or their delegate when they are making decisions about employees.
-This is because the chief executive or their delegate needs to make fair decisions.
-They are subject to certain rules, including section 133.
-If you break this rule, you will have to pay a fine.
-The fine can be up to $2,000.
-This rule is part of a proposed law change.
+You can be fined up to $2,000 if you are convicted of this offence.
+You must not try to influence the chief executive or their delegate when they are making decisions about employees, such as removing someone from their job.
+This rule is connected to section 132.
+If you break this rule, you will face the consequences.
+If you are found guilty, the court can fine you up to $2,000.
+This is a serious matter and you should be aware of the rules.
+The rules about influencing the chief executive are important and you must follow them.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.